tkuchiki/alp/README.md

 - `--decode-uri`
     - Decode the URI
 - `--format=table`
-    - Print the profile results in a table, Markdown, TSV and CSV format
+    - Print the profile results in a table, Markdown, TSV, CSV and HTML format
     - The default is table format
 - `--noheaders`
     - Print no header when TSV and CSV format